aharvard/mcp_aharvard/README.md

-# MCP with Express + React
+# MCP-UI Demos

-A starter example for using Express with Netlify to add serverless MCP to your React project.
+A visualization sandbox for testing MCP-UI components and interactions in a convenient environment.
+This project demonstrates how to build MCP-UI enabled applications using Express with Netlify serverless functions.

 ## Features

 -   **React 18** with TypeScript
--   **Vite** for fast development and building
+-   **Next.js** for fast development and building
 -   **Express** serverless functions on Netlify
--   **Model Context Protocol (MCP)** integration
+-   **MCP-UI** integration for rich UI components
 -   **Tailwind CSS** for styling
+-   **Interactive demos** for weather, seat selection, and UI actions

+## What is this Sandbox?

+This is a **visualization sandbox** for testing MCP-UI components and interactions.
+It provides a convenient environment to:

+-   Test UI components that can be rendered by MCP-UI clients
+-   Simulate tool calls and user interactions
+-   Debug message passing between MCP servers and UI clients
+-   Prototype new UI patterns for MCP applications

+The sandbox runs on **Netlify serverless functions**, making it easy to deploy and share with others without managing infrastructure.

 ## Development